 RDPO membership is open to all jurisdictions, non-governmental organizations, and private-sector businesses that have a role in building disaster preparedness capabilities in the Portland Metropolitan Region.
+For more info, view our Project Management Standard Operating Procedures [or view the signed version].

 Agencies and organizations can participate through committees, work groups, and task forces.
 Meetings are open to all participants and the public.
 However, each committee is structured around voting members that represent different political, geographical, and discipline perspectives and interests in the region.
 Our organizational chart is updated frequently to reflect current work groups, task forces, and sub-committees.